A delightful twist on a classic dessert, with a creamy, almond milk custard base and topped with a crunchy, caramelized sugar crust.

 Personally, I’m a big almond milk fan.
 It’s neutral flavor and milky consistency makes it suitable not just for drinking, but for recipes from savory, to sweet and obviously in smoothies.

 Of course, almonds are super nutritious as well, packed with biotin, vitamin e, magnesium and healthy fats.
 But in almond milk, you get very little nut, which is cool, because almond milk is designed to be a milk substitute, which is mostly water too.

 But if you’ve ever made homemade almond milk or tried the fancy schmancy almond milk they sell at juice bars, then you know more almonds = more delicious.
 It’s thick and creamy and satiating – the perfect little grab and go snack!
 However, it also means way more expensive and way more time consuming.
 While I love to whip up homemade nut milk on occasion, we use it on a daily basis and I’d like to accomplish more things in my day than standing over a bowl with cheesecloth straining almonds.

-So I was pretty excited to discover and collaborate with Dream Ultimate Almond, made with 20 grams of California almonds (four times more!) per serving for an extra rich and creamy taste.
-That means more protein, more fiber, more filling fats and more tasty almond nutrition in each sip.
+So when making this dish, and if you aren’t making your almond milk at home – make sure to buy a brand that has MORE almonds rather than fewer.
+That means more protein, more fiber, more filling fats and more tasty almond nutrition in each bite.
 Each serving is a good source of biotin, vitamin E, magnesium and riboflavin.

 Hi there!
 I'm Rachael Hartley, a dietitian, food blogger, whole food lover and avocado enthusiast.
 My mission is to help you rediscover the joy of eating.
 I believe living a healthy, fulfilled life should be fun, simple and most of all, delicious!